ahti/jekyll-menu/README.md

 ## Installation

-The following guide assumes Jekyll allows symlinks in _includes, whcih it does not currently do.
-This issue is tracked [here](https://github.com/mojombo/jekyll/issues/1552).

-For the time being, just copy the file `menu.html` instead of symlinking it.
+The following guide assumes Jekyll allows symlinks in _includes, which only works in unsafe mode.
+If you do not want to enable unsafe mode, copy files instead of symlinking them.

 ### Your site is under version control with git